Registration and morning refreshments

 John Glen, CIPS Economist, CIPS

 The CPO Panel: As the CIPS UK conference gets underway, a panel of Chief Procurement Officers discuss the most pressing issues to likely impact the procurement and supply industry in 2020.
 Topics on the agenda include:

-Morning refreshment and networking break
+Morning networking break and refreshments

 “Agile”, “big data”, “digital” – the procurement transformation conversation is awash with buzzwords but what does it really mean for the procurement and supply chain professional on the front line?

 Progressive partnerships: How can partnering with suppliers to build long-term engagement add value to the business beyond cost savings?

 Partnerships for agile product development when technology moves to fast

 How can partnering with a supplier serve as a risk management strategy for both parties in times of uncertainty